violet-eco/violet-eco.github.io/README.md

 way that suggests the licensor endorses you or your use.
 - **No additional restrictions** — You may not apply legal terms or technological measures that legally restrict others from doing anything the license permits.

+Notices:
+- You do not have to comply with the license for elements of the material in the public domain or where your use is permitted by an applicable exception or limitation.
+- No warranties are given.
+The license may not give you all of the permissions necessary for your intended use.
+For example, other rights such as publicity, privacy, or moral rights may limit how you use the material.